 Choose the Right Firmness for You

 Another advantage we found during our Saatva mattress review is that this brand gives you some options, particularly with regard to the firmness scale.
+In fact, Saatva was even ranked #1 in Health’s guide to the best firm mattresses.
 Depending on your sleep position, you may want to opt for the plush model (3/10 firmness), the firm model (8/10 firmness), or what Saatva calls its “luxury firm” (6/10 firmness) edition.
 Back and stomach sleepers are well-suited to either the luxury firm or firm models because both provide the support they need, so it really comes down to whether or not you want a firmer feel.
 Side sleepers require pressure relief, which either the plush or luxury firm can provide.

 Your decision about firmness should be motivated by the position in which you sleep.
 For side sleepers, soft or medium mattresses tend to be the best options, because they provide a little more “give” and let you feel like you’re being cradled to sleep.
 Back sleepers are advised to pick medium-firm options, which prevents heavier parts of the body from sinking too far into the mattress.
 In other words, it cushions joints like the hips and back and prevents the spine from curving.
 Stomach sleepers tend to prefer firmer mattresses, which cushion the midsection of the body while promoting that all-important aligned spine.